The Real World: San Diego (2004 season): Rape allegation

 A 22-year-old woman claimed she was raped in the Real World house sometime during the night of November 14, 2003 by an acquaintance of Real World cast member Randy Barry, identified in local reports as "Justin", who was staying at the house as a guest.
 The woman claimed the man bought her a drink at a downtown San Diego nightspot, and that she blacked out after drinking it.
-Cast member Jamie Chung found the young woman lying naked on the bathroom floor of the Real World house as Justin emerged, saying, "I just hit that."
+Cast member Jamie Chung found the woman lying naked on the bathroom floor of the Real World house as Justin emerged, saying, "I just hit that."
 That person then dressed the woman and moved her to the living room couch, where Chung, upon arriving home on the morning of November 15, found her.
 Chung then helped that other person move the woman to the downstairs guest bedroom.
 Chung and the camera crew woke the woman at 10:30 a.m. while cameras were rolling.
 Chung told the woman that she may have been sexually assaulted in the bathroom during the night, but the woman, according to Chung, appeared disoriented and had difficulty speaking.
 With the woman's help, Chung contacted a male friend of hers and arranged for her transportation home.
-Feeling pain in her genital region, the woman reported the incident to police on November 16, and a subsequent medical examination revealed abrasions to both her vagina and anus.
+Feeling pain in her genital region, the woman reported the incident to police on November 16, and a subsequent medical examination revealed abrasions on her vagina and anus.
 According to police, the woman believes her assailant drugged her, brought her back to the Real World house and then while she was unconscious, raped her in the bathroom, since that is the only place in the house where the show's cameras are off-limits.

 Another cast member told police that he had seen the woman barely able to stand up in the bathroom, mumbling incoherently, and looking confused, according to the search warrant.